How Many Feet Is 60 Metres

 The Conversion Factor

 The key to converting metres to feet lies in the conversion factor.
-As mentioned, 1 foot is equal to 0.3048 metres.
-Therefore, to find out how many feet are in a metre, you need to take the inverse of this value.
+On the flip side, as mentioned, 1 foot is equal to 0.
+3048 metres.
+So, to find out how many feet are in a metre, you need to take the inverse of this value.

 1 metre = 1 / 0.3048 feet 1 metre ≈ 3.28084 feet